-The yield contributing characters like number of pods plant -1 (62.80), number of seeds pod -1 (2.46), seed weight plant -1 (29.87 g), straw weight plant -1 (11.20 g), 100 seed weight (20.27 g) were found significantly higher with the application of 100% GRDF.
+The yield contributing characters like number of pods plant-1 (62.80), number of seeds pod-1 (2.46), seed weight plant-1 (29.87 g), straw weight plant-1 (11.20 g), 100 seed weight (20.27 g) were found significantly higher with the application of 100% GRDF.
 This was followed by application of 75% GRDF.
 The increase in yield contributing characters and proper seed setting may leads to give more weight of 100 seed weight.
-The grain and straw yield of soybean was influenced significantly and the statistically higher grain and straw yield 21.73 and 29.63 q ha -1, respectively were recorded with the application of 100% GRDF.
-The reason being increased in seed yield of soybean might be due to adequate supply of nutrients which helped in better absorption and translocation inside plant system efficiently increase growth and yield contributing characters which leads for better pod and seed setting with proper development which helped in higher seed yield of soybean.
-Similar findings were also reported by Joshi and Billore (2004).
+There was a significant influence of the nutrient levels with respect to grain and straw yield.
+The statistically higher grain and straw yield of 21.73 and 29.63 q ha-1, respectively were recorded with the application of 100% GRDF.
+The reason behind increase in seed yield of soybean might be due to adequate supply of nutrients which helped in better absorption and translocation inside plant system which increased the growth and yield contributing characters that lead to better pod and seed setting with proper development and ultimately the higher seed yield of soybean was achieved.
+Similar findings were reported by Joshi and Billore (2004).

 Similarly, The yield attributes viz., number of pods plant-1 (68.25), number of seeds pod-1 (2.70), seed weight plant-1(35.37 g), straw weight plant-1(13.99 g), 100 seed weight (21.51 g) were found significantly higher with the application of 1% foliar spray of 19:19:19 but it was found at par with the application of 2% foliar spray of DAP.
-Spraying of balance nutrients at proper growth stage may leads to increase yield contributing characters might leads more seed setting and development leads to record more weight of 100 seed weight.
-The grain and straw yield of soybean was influenced significantly and the statistically higher grain and straw yield (25.53 and 33.51 q ha-1, respectively) were recorded with the application of 1% foliar spray of 19:19:19.
-The higher seed yield of soybean was obtained mainly due to spraying of balance nutrient source helped better translocation of photosynthates from source to sink which lead to better yield attributing characters like number of pods plant-1, number of seeds pod-1, which leads to get maximum yield.
+Spraying of optimum amount of nutrients at proper growth stage may lead to increase in yield contributing characters.
+The application of 1% foliar spray of 19:19:19 has recorded the higher grain and straw yield of soybean (25.53 and 33.51 q ha-1, respectively).
+The foliar supply of optimum amounts of nutrient source leads to better translocation of photosynthates from source to sink and there by better yield attributing characters and yield.
 The results are in line with findings of Dandge et al. (2018).